Singapore vs Malaysia: Which is Better for Business?

 Malaysia

-• The preferred or proposed Company name must be submitted via MyCOID Portal by the appointed Company Secretary.
-It will take an estimate of 1 to 3 working days for SSM to approve or reject the application.
-Once its approved, the incorporation application can be submitted next.
+• The preferred or proposed Company name must be submitted via the MyCOID Portal by the appointed Company Secretary.
+It will take an estimated 1 to 3 working days for SSM to approve or reject the application.
+Once it’s approved, the incorporation application can be submitted next.

 • The company must register with the Royal Malaysian Customs to obtain a Goods and Services Tax number where applicable, which is if the company has a turnover exceeding RM 500,000.
 The number is generated in 2 weeks.